sergeyzoloto/java-sandbox/README.md

 ### Method overriding

 Method overriding occurs in Java when a subclass provides a specific implementation for a method that is already defined in its superclass.
-This mechanism allows a subclass to tailor or modify the behavior of the superclass method according to its needs.
+This mechanism allows a subclass to modify the behavior of the superclass method according to its needs.
 Overriding ensures that the subclass can offer a more specific behavior for the inherited methods, enhancing the `polymorphism` feature of Java.

 ### super keyword